What were the biggest concerts The Beatles ever played?

 1. May 15th, 1965 - Shea Stadium

-Officially, the opening concert of The Beatles 1965 US tour at Shea Stadium, New York on the 15th August was the largest they would ever do in terms of box office returns.
-It was the first time a major sports area was used as a music venue.
+Officially, the opening concert of The Beatles' 1965 US tour at Shea Stadium, New York, on the 15th August was the largest they would ever do in terms of box office returns.
+55,000 tickets sold out in seventeen minutes for the first time a major sports arena was used as a music venue.

-55,000 tickets sold out in seventeen minutes.
-They returned to Shea Stadium in August 1966, but ironically the main news story was that ticket sales were down to 45,000, around 10,000 below the previous year.
+The Beatles returned to Shea Stadium in August 1966, but ironically, the main news story was that ticket sales were down to 45,000.
+This was largely due to much higher ticket prices and a growing perception that sound quality was poor in the larger venues.

 2. July 4th, 1966, Rizal Stadium, Manila